How to buy Canadian shares in the UK

 Choose how you want to buy Canadian shares

-There are two ways to buy Canadian stocks in the UK: invest in them via share dealing, or trade them via CFDs and spread bets.
+When you trade with IG, you can invest in Canadian shares directly if they have a dual-listing on a US stock exchange, or you can speculate on the prices of a wide variety of Canadian shares with CFDs and spread bets.
 Both offer exposure to the movements of Canadian share prices but they operate in different ways, and come with unique benefits and risks.
-Here’s a rundown of each:
+Here’s a rundown of each.

 Investing in Canadian shares

 When you invest in stocks, you’re buying them outright and adding them to your share dealing portfolio.
 You pay commission to open your position and put up the full cost of the shares upfront.